oroinc/documentation/management_console/system/workflows/index.rst

 Some workflow components, like an email notification, may be created only via the command line.

 .. warning:: In the user interface, you cannot edit or clone workflows that contain transition actions and conditions.
-If you need to clone a workflow anyway, see :ref:`How to clone a wokflow via the command line console <workflows--actions--clone>`.
+If you need to clone a workflow anyway, use the command line console.

+.. see :ref:`How to clone a workflow via the command line console <workflows--actions--clone>`.

 For how to create and manage workflows from the server side, see `Workflow Documentation <https://github.com/oroinc/platform/blob/master/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/index.md>`__ in the oroinc/platform repository on GitHub.